Logo

 Osteoporosis

-A disease that affects bone health and density, osteoporosis is another condition that can cause significant damage to your teeth and gums.
-The bone loss associated with this disease can affect the jawbone, causing teeth to loosen or fall out.
+Osteoporosis is another condition that can cause significant damage to teeth and gums.
+It affects bone health and density and can cause bone loss, which can affect the jawbone, causing teeth to loosen or fall out.
 Weakened bones in the jaw can also cause problems with dental appliances like bridges and dentures .

 Osteoporosis is also associated with periodontitis.
 Though the exact connection isn’t clear, the weakening of the underlying bone may make the gums and teeth more susceptible to bacterial infection.